 The first thing my husband and I did when we landed in Budapest was to purchase the Budapest Card 72 hours.
 We were going to spend 3 days in Budapest so we wanted to be prepared and equipped.
+Along with booking a budget hotel in Budapest, also purchasing the city card can save you some good money and allow you to enjoy what the Hungarian capital has to offer, including tours and spas.

 We used the card every day quite a lot, so now we are writing a full review to help you decide whether or not it’s worth it.